defuse-protocol/docs/market-makers/passive-deposit-withdrawal-service.md

 # Passive Deposit/Withdrawal Service

 The Passive Deposit/Withdrawal Service enables seamless asset movement between [supported blockchain networks](../chain-address-support.md) and NEAR Intents.
 It provides a lightweight mechanism for moving tokens in and out of the protocol.
+This service only moves funds to/from the [treasury](../treasury-addresses.md) on behalf of the user.

 {% hint style="info" %}
 There is an SDK for integrating the Passive Deposits/Withdrawals Service: [Bridge SDK on GitHub](https://github.com/defuse-protocol/sdk-monorepo/tree/main/packages/bridge-sdk).
 This SDK is under active development and may introduce breaking changes.